thenifemi/PetShop/README.md

 - Fetched store images from Amazon

 ## Building
-1. Clone the repo to uour local computer
+1. Clone the repo to your local computer
 2. Make sure you have Flutter and firebase installed

 Please, remember to use a rule that allows unauthenticated reads.